-Scombroid fish poisoning is a toxic reaction that occurs from eating poorly stored dark meat fish (such as tuna, mackerel, mahi-
+Scombroid fish poisoning is a toxic reaction that occurs from eating poorly stored dark meaty fish (such as tuna, mackerel, mahi-

 mahi, kingfish, sardine, and anchovy).
-Scombroid fish poisoning can occur if fish is poorly refrigerated between the time it is
+Scombroid fish poisoning can occur if fish is poorly refrigerated from the time it is fished

-fished until the time it reaches your dinner plate.
-As this happens, bacteria will grow and produce a toxin called scombrotoxin that
+until it reaches your dinner plate.
+When this happens, bacteria can grow and produce a toxin called scombrotoxin which contains

-contains histamine.
+histamine.
 When the fish is cooked, the bacteria will be killed but the toxin (and thus histamine) will still be present.
+Ingesting

-Ingesting fish meat containing the toxin will result in becoming ill.
-As the amount of toxin varies from fish to fish and from parts of
+fish meat containing the toxin will result in becoming ill.
+As the amount of toxin varies from fish to fish and from parts of the fish to

 What are the symptoms of scombroid poisoning?